India, Pakistan to join China, Russia in security group

 But Putin saw the signs of unity in the SCO and the BRICS - Brazil, India, South Africa, China and Russia - which agreed to coordinate efforts to keep their economies stable, launched a development bank and agreed on a currency pool.

-Indian Prime Minister Narendra Modi said the expansion of the SCO should serve a “springboard” for the organization to become one of the most dynamic in the world.
+Indian Prime Minister Narendra Modi said the expansion of the SCO should serve a “springboard” for the organisation to become one of the most dynamic in the world.

 “The time has come to reach out across the region,” Modi said.
 “We have everything we need to succeed.”